cheminform-bio/OpenTox_Project_Classification/README.md

         (Rare but high risk health conditions attributed to the vax administration.)

 ####  Part 2.
+Correlation signals:

-Correlation signals: Does the population health status play a significant role in post-vaccine AE or recovery?
+__Q.
+Does the population health status play a significant role in post-vaccine AE or recovery?

    __status of the vaccine recipients__:
      (ageGroup, gender, medical history, current illnes, current medication, allergy)